 We can grow empathy skills in our children by talking about emotions, both our own and others’.
 At Primrose schools, teachers are trained to lead the children in using emotion vocabulary.
-Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools, gives this example of what a teacher might say to a student having trouble sharing: “I see you want the ball and you are frustrated and angry that Malika has the ball.
-But taking the ball from Malika would make Malika sad, and I can see Malika is sad because she has tears in her eyes.
-What can we do to make you happy and make Malika happy?
-Can we share the ball so you can both be happy.”
+Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools, gives this example of what a teacher might say to a student having trouble sharing: “I see you are upset because you want the ball Malika is currently using and you took her ball.
+Malika is crying and that tells me she is sad.
+Let’s share the ball so you can both be happy.”

 This kind of narrative helps children develop the ability to empathize with others’ feelings.